 Make Sure Your Connection Is Suitable For Web Hosting

-For DIY web hosting, you’ll need an internet connection that can handle large volumes of internet traffic.
+For DIY web hosting, you’ll need an internet connection to handle large volumes of web traffic.
 Both your download and upload speeds are important.

 Make sure you test these because a residential internet connection may offer you a high download rate, but its upload speed may be sluggish.